iunera/nlweb-js-client/README.md

 ### CDN

-You can include the library directly from a CDN:
+Include the library directly from a CDN for quick implementation:

 ```html
 <!-- Include the CSS -->